bjothorl/grouped-timeline-extension/README.md

 - Configurable file tracking through .groupedtimelineinclude
 - Preview changes before restoring
 - Sort by time or number of files changed
+- Search for specific files or groups of files

 # How to first use
 1. After installing the extension, a `.groupedtimelineinclude` file will be created in your workspace root.
 Open it.